 - Watch for weekly ads and catch sales and discounts from your local paper (or other periodicals) for the best time to pick up items.

-Enter contests and giveaways to pick up freebies!
+- Enter contests and giveaways to pick up freebies! 😉

 - Cancel your cable TV and sign up for an online movie rental service like Netflix.
 Get a Roku digital video player to stream Netflix to your TV.
 A reader’s cable TV was costing him $50 to $60 per month, while Netflix only costs him $10 monthly.
 A Roku box pays for itself pretty quickly.
-Explore other ways to watch television online for less.
+Explore other ways to watch TV for less.

 - Make cheap phone calls: drop your phone service and use Skype, Vonage VOIP or some other VOIP service instead.
+Here’s more on lowering your phone costs.

 - Check your Human Resources web site for employee discounts.
 Some companies have perks for their employees beyond the usual retirement plan or group insurance rates.
 One reader’s company offers employee discount programs for cell phones, groceries and other products where he saves at least %10 off retail.